 Cybersecurity is a term used to describe the practice of defending networks, devices, applications, and data from unauthorized access and cyber threats.
-It consists of a variety of different technologies, tools, processes, and approaches, for ensuring data integrity, confidentiality, and availability.

 Bring Your Own Key (BYOK), also referred to as Customer Supplied Encryption Keys (CSEK), is a model of encryption key management that enables customers to take full control of their encryption keys when storing data in the cloud.
 It allows them to use their own encryption key management software to store their encrypted keys outside of the cloud, instead of in the cloud, alongside their data.